vaheminasyan2/Mammoths/README.md

 # Mammoth App

 ### Overview
 The Mammoth app is logging and tracking tool for runners.
 It allows users to log runs of varying types and share/compare results with other users.
 The app is deployed in Heroku and avaible at [mammoth-app.herokuapp.com](https://mammoth-app.herokuapp.com/).
-Check it out.
+Check it out!

 ![homepgae](public/images/mammoth.PNG)